Religious misinformation, disinformation,

-lies, darn lies, statistics, etc. on the Internet: Part 1
+lies, darn lies, statistics, etc. on the Internet:

-Examples from religious & secular sources: the
+From religious & secular sources:

 The menu for this section of our website discusses the types of misinformation provided by some of the religious media.
 We noted that: